-3. Twenty-five to thirty units in communication and journalism, of which the following courses are required: 50, 51, 103, 107, 120, and 140.
+3. Twenty-five to thirty units in communication and journalism, of which the following courses are required : 50, 51, 103, 107, 112, and 140.

-In addition, the student preparing for newspaper or press association editorial work or radio-TV journalism, will take Courses 109, 169, and 175; the student preparing for advertising work will take Courses 115, 116, and 156 or 217a or 217b; the student interested primarily in writing for consumer magazines and industrial publications will take Courses 109, 150, and 169.
+In addition, the student preparing for newspaper or press association editorial work or radio-TV journalism, will take Courses 109, 169, and 175; the student preparing for advertising work will take Courses 115 and 116; the student interested primarily in writing for consumer magazines and industrial publications will take Courses 109, 150, and 169.
+The undergraduate must average not lower than 2.5 grade points in the courses